lihuang/toast/README.md

 TOAST is short for "Toast Open Automation System for Test".

-Basicly speaking, it's a tool to run your automation test case/code in a specific test box and then show the test result back to you via Email notification or from web UI test result page.
+General speaking, it's a tool to run your automation test case/code in a specific test box and then show the test result back to you via Email notification or from web UI test result page.

+## Basic Design

 About automation test case, actually if a test case was automated, a corresponding test code (usually based on a specific programming test framework, such as Xunit, Selenium or etc...) having been written already, from running aspect we look test code (usually a test method in souce code) as test case.
 Test code is built to excutable binary and it will run on a test box against deployed test environment.
 Since test code is written